earthly/website/blog/_posts/2023-10-13-datastreaming-kafka-asyncio.md

     This tutorial explores how to build real-time data streaming applications using Kafka and Asyncio.
 It covers setting up a Kafka cluster, fetching data from the Reddit API, processing the data asynchronously, and sending it to a Kafka topic for downstream processing.
 last_modified_at: 2023-10-06
 ---
-**In this article, you'll learn how to use Kafka Asyncio for real-time data streaming.
-If you use Apache Kafka, Earthly can simplify your build processes, guaranteeing consistent and efficient builds for your development team.
+**This article explains Kafka Asyncio streaming.
+Earthly ensures consistent and efficient Apache Kafka build processes.
 [Check it out](/).**

 Asynchronous programming allows multiple operations to run concurrently, significantly improving the efficiency of data processing applications.
 [Apache Kafka](https://kafka.apache.org/), a distributed streaming platform, enables real-time data streaming, processing, and storage, facilitating large-scale, real-time data analytics.